devtron-labs/devtron/docs/user-guide/creating-application/git-material.md

 ## 1. Select Provider

-In the provider section, you have to select the git provider of your code repository like- Github, Gitlab, and Bitbucket, etc. If you are using a private git repository, you can configure your git provider via [global configuration](../global-configurations/).
+In the provider section, you have to select the git provider of your code repository like- Github, Gitlab, and Bitbucket, etc. If you are using a private git repository, you can configure your git provider via [git provider config](../git-provider-config/).

 ## 2. Git Repo URL

 Inside the git repo URL, you have to provide your code repository’s https URL.
-For Example- [https://github.com/Username/Repo\_name.git](https://github.com/Username/Repo_name.git)
+For Example- [https://github.com/devtron-labs/django-repo](https://github.com/devtron-labs/django-repo)

 You can find this URL by clicking on the '⤓ code' button on your git repository page.